pypeit/PypeIt/doc/master_flat.rst

 Overview
 ========

-This file describes the data model for the `MasterFlat`_.
+This file describes the data model for the MasterFlat.
 It is a series of images starting from the combination of all input *pixelflat* frames.

-The images are written to disk as a multi-extension FITS file prefixed by `MasterFlat`_ in the Masters/ folder.
+The images are written to disk as a multi-extension FITS file prefixed by MasterFlat in the Masters/ folder.
-See :ref:`masters:Masters Naming` for the naming convention.
+See :ref:`master-naming` for the naming convention.

 Inspecting